sherpa/sherpa/docs/evaluation/cache.rst

 When is the cache useful?
 =========================

-At present most 1D models use the cache by default when evaluated during a fit, but not when evaluated separately (e.g. on the command line by hand).
+At present most 1D models use the cache by default.
 It is intended to improve fit performance, but the actual time saved depends on the model and the data being fit.
+Compared to most built-in sherpa models, models in the optional XSPEC model library (:py:mod:`sherpa.astro.xspec`) tend to be more complex and thus benefit more from caching.

 Can I turn off this behavior?
 =============================